-- Burning Plasma Science: Foundations advances the predictive understanding of plasma confinement, dynamics, and interactions with surrounding materials-and conducts research in advanced tokamak and spherical-tokamak science, as well as small-scale magnetic confinement experiments. - Burning Plasma Science: Long Pulse explores new scientific regimes using longduration superconducting international machines, and addresses the development of materials and technologies required to withstand and sustain burning plasma. - Discovery Plasma Science explores the fundamental properties and complex behavior of matter in the plasma state to improve the understanding required to control and manipulate plasmas for a broad range of applications. - International Thermonuclear Experimental Reactor (ITER) is an international partnership among seven governments (China, the European Union, India, Japan, the Republic of Korea, the Russian Federation, and the United States) that demonstrates the scientific and technological feasibility of fusion power for electricity generation.
+- Burning Plasma Science: Foundations advances the predictive understanding of plasma confinement, dynamics, and interactions with surrounding materials-and conducts research in advanced tokamak and spherical-tokamak science, as well as small-scale magnetic confinement experiments. - Burning Plasma Science: Long Pulse explores new scientific regimes using longduration superconducting international machines, and addresses the development of materials and technologies required to withstand and sustain burning plasma. - Discovery Plasma Science explores the fundamental properties and complex behavior of matter in the plasma state to improve the understanding required to control and manipulate plasmas for a broad range of applications. - International Thermonuclear Experimental Reactor (ITER) is an ambitious international collaboration among seven governments (China, the European Union, India, Japan, the Republic of Korea, the Russian Federation, and the United States) to demonstrate the scientific and technological feasibility of fusion power for electricity generation.

-Key Elements of the FY 2019 Budget Proposal
+Key Elements of the FY 2020 Budget Proposal

-- A 10-percent reduction in Basic Plasma Science: Foundations, including reductions in the spherical-tokamak user facility at Princeton, New Jersey, as well as to the theory and simulations program that works to develop the predictive capability needed for sustainable fusion. - A 7-percent reduction in Basic Plasma Science: Long Pulse, including reductions in superconducting stellarators and long-pulse tokamaks, as well as reductions in the fusion nuclear science and materials R&D that seeks to understand how plasmas interact with the materials that might be used in future fusion facilities. - A 53-percent reduction in Discovery Plasma Science, including elimination of R&D in exploratory magnetized plasmas-which is necessary to advance innovative solutions and capabilities for the creation, control, and manipulation of magnetically confined plasmas for terrestrial and space applications-as well as reductions in R&D in general plasma science, which explores low-temperature plasma science and engineering, and high energy density plasma science, which explores the behavior of matter at extreme conditions of temperature, density, and pressure.
+- A 30-percent reduction in Basic Plasma Science: Foundations, including a \$37 million cut to research and operations at DIII-D, the largest magnetic fusion user facility in the United States; and a \$27.5 million cut to research and operations at the National Spherical Torus Experiment Upgrade (NSTX-U), the most powerful spherical tokamak user facility in the world. - An 18-percent reduction in Basic Plasma Science: Long Pulse, including reductions in long-pulse tokamaks, as well as reductions in the fusion nuclear science and materials research that seeks to understand how plasmas interact with the materials that might be used in future fusion facilities. - A 48-percent reduction in Discovery Plasma Science, including elimination of research in exploratory magnetized plasmas-which is necessary to advance innovative solutions and capabilities for the creation, control, and manipulation of magnetically confined plasmas for terrestrial and space applications; reductions in general plasma science, which explores low-temperature plasma science and engineering; and reductions in high energy density plasma science, which explores the behavior of matter at extreme conditions of temperature, density, and pressure.

-• Increased contribution to the International Thermonuclear Experimental Reactor (ITER).
-Although U.S. investment in ITER is less than 10 percent of construction costs, the United States has access to all ITER technology and scientific data, which represents a significant opportunity for U.S. universities, laboratories, and industries to both design and construct parts, and propose and conduct experiments.
+A 19-percent reduced contribution to the International Thermonuclear Experimental Reactor (ITER).
+As a member of ITER, the United States has committed to provide 9 of the construction costs in return for full access to all ITER technology and scientific data, which represents a significant opportunity for U.S. universities, laboratories, and industries to both design and construct parts, and propose and conduct experiments.